Neustar Privacy Statement

 - If you are a resident of Brazil, you will be directed to a portal from which you may exercise your rights as a data subject under the Lei General De Proteção De Dados (LGPD), including access; confirmation; correction; anonymization, blocking or deletion; portability; information; and revocation requests.
 Additional information about Neustar's compliance with LGPD is available here: LGPD: What You Need to Know.
 We process all such requests promptly in accordance with the requirements of the LGPD.

 - If you are not a resident of the EEA, UK or Switzerland, you will be directed to a portal from which you may access, delete, or block use of your personal information for most purposes.
 We will respond to your request within a reasonable timeframe in accordance with applicable law.
-This portal was enhanced to comply with the California Consumer Privacy Act (CCPA), which became effective in 2020 and will be further enhanced to comply with additional data protection legislation as they come into effect, and to provide similar data subject rights as required under GDPR.
+This portal has been enhanced to comply with U.S. state privacy laws becoming effective in 2023 in California, Colorado, Connecticut, Utah, and Virginia and will be further enhanced to comply with additional data protection legislation as they come into effect, and to provide similar data subject rights as required under GDPR.

 - You may also contact us via email directed to: email@example.com.